zavalab/ML/IonicLiquids/README.md

 - `Databases` from RDKit, PubChem, and ILThermo containing properties and molecular descriptors for **218** ionic liquids and **2,371** temperature dependent data points
 - `Bulk property  predictions` for ionic liquids given their **SMILES strings** and **RDKit Simulations**
 - `Descriptor analysis` to evaluate predictive capabilities and identify underlying ion transport mechanisms
-- `Classical model analyses` to contraist ion transport mechanisms in ionic liquids
+- `Classical model analyses` to contrast ion transport mechanisms in ionic liquids

 > Publication